bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/d/DampingRatio_2PtTTcE0vEpOii8kDqjGba/Documentation.md

-Indicate the damping ratio of the anemometrograph.
+Indicates the damping ratio of the device.